microsoft/vcpkg-docs/vcpkg/users/binarycaching-troubleshooting.md

 This guide is intended for vcpkg users that are running into issues with [binary caching](./binarycaching.md).

+## <a name="debug-output"></a>Set up vcpkg to print debugging information
+In debug mode, vcpkg outputs additional information, such as the compiler version and ABI hashes, which makes diagnosing binary caching issues easier.

+* [Classic mode](./classic-mode.md): add `--debug` to your command invocation.
+* CMake toolchain: set `-DVCPKG_INSTALL_OPTIONS="--debug"` in your `cmake` command call or in your `CMakePresets.json` file.
+* MSBuild/Visual Studio: set the property `VcpkgAdditionalInstallOptions` to `--debug`

 ## One or more {vendor} credential providers requested manual action.
 Add the binary source 'interactive' to allow interactivity.

 Refer to the [binary caching syntax](./binarycaching.md#configuration-syntax) to introduce a new binary source.